Staggerlee011/serialexperiments/content/posts/kubernetes-workstation.md

 ]
 ---

-This is my current setup for kubernetes (running on wsl ubunutu-18)
+This is my current setup for kubernetes (running on WSL ubunutu-18)

 ## Install software